SibHusky/DDPG-Tennis-ContinuousControl/README.md

 More informations: https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis

 ## Getting started
-Follow the instruction in the jupyter notebook Continuous_Control.ipynb.
+Follow the instruction in the jupyter notebook Tennis.ipynb.
 It also contains a cell that discribes the action and state space.